 Paris is one of those cities that make you feel as if you’re literally walking into history lane.
 Every building appears to be telling you a story.

-With so many things to do in Paris, we have created a list of the top 25 famous landmarks in Paris that you absolutely must see!
+With so many things to do in Paris, we have created a list of the 25 best things to do in Paris, tourist attractions that you absolutely must see!

 Related: Check out these famous landmarks in New York!